-In 2017 there were 32.86% females employed within the Admin section and 2.86% males.
+There are 32.86% females employed within the clerical admin section and 2.86% males.
 Within the valuation section there are 34.29% males and 20.00% females.
-In 2019 there are 34.85% females employed within the Admin section and 4.55% males.
-Within the valuation section there are 21.21% males and 27.27% females.

 The tables below provide a breakdown of the key occupational areas and overall analysis by grade as a percentage of total staff.